Basic Science Pharmacology

 Key trialRE-LY: 150 mg superior to warfarinROCKET-AF: non-inferiorARISTOTLE: superior + lowest bleeding + ↓ mortalityENGAGE AF: non-inferior

-UniqueGI bleeding ↑; avoid PPI (needs acid); only DOAC with specific reversal agent (monoclonal Ab fragment)Must take with foodBest overall safety; most studied in elderlyOnly DOAC contraindicated if CrCl >95
+UniqueGI bleeding ↑; PPIs cause minor reduction in dabigatran absorption (~20–30%) but no clinically meaningful impact; not contraindicated.
+Only DOAC with specific reversal agent (monoclonal Ab fragment)Must take with foodBest overall safety; most studied in elderlyOnly DOAC contraindicated if CrCl >95

 Clinical Pearl